Bankruptcy Lawsuits Attorney in Killeen, TX

 Debt can be discharged even after a judgment has been handed down in a lawsuit in the same way that debt can be discharged at any other point during or before a lawsuit.
 If a judgment has been handed down in favor of your creditors, their attorneys will have probably filed what is called an “Abstract of Judgment” in your county deed records.
 The Abstract of Judgment is essentially a judgment lien on all of the real estate you own in the county in which it is filed.
 One of the first things Erin does for her clients in Killeen is to check the county deed records to discover whether a judgment lien had been filed.
 If one exists, the Killeen staff will file a motion on behalf of you as a client to avoid that Abstract of Judgment.
 This will ensure that the Abstract of Judgment will be lifted so that her clients can refinance or sell their homes with greater ease.

 Bankruptcy for the Plaintiff in a Lawsuit

-In some instances, our clients in Killeen are acting as plaintiffs in lawsuits when they file for bankruptcy.
+In some instances, clients in Killeen are acting as plaintiffs in lawsuits when they file for bankruptcy.
 Since the lawsuit may eventually produce a financial award, the court must be made aware of this asset so that it can be protected by the bankruptcy case.
 Even if the lawsuit is filed after you file your bankruptcy case, you should understand that it will be important that you disclose any pending or possible lawsuit in your bankruptcy schedules.

-Consult with Our Bankruptcy Team in Killeen
+Consult with a Bankruptcy Firm in Killeen